-Employees must not drink alcohol on the council's premises or the premises of its customers or clients without express permission from the council or line manager.
+Employees must not drink alcohol on the Council's premises or the premises of its contractors without express permission from the Council or their line manager.

-Any employee who is found consuming alcohol on the council's premises or the premises of its customers and clients without permission or is found to be intoxicated at work will normally face disciplinary action on the ground of gross misconduct under the council's disciplinary procedure.
+Any employee who is found consuming alcohol on the Council's premises or the premises of its contractors without permission or is found to be intoxicated at work will normally face disciplinary action on the ground of gross misconduct under the Council's disciplinary procedure.